adaptingadapting/Holberton-SpeedrunAllChecksPercent/4permissions/README.md

 task 8 i remember when lucas cobham made a joke about the name of the task, shoutout to him

 task 9 is another chmod set

+task 10 just read the manual (for chmod)